-935 MWh with 172.859 sessions Electricity charged Estimated electric range 6,231,273 km Estimated CO2 emissions reduction 1,190,173 kgCO2 29,754 trees/ year
+Electricity charged 935 MWh with 172,859 sessions

+Estimated electric range 6,231,273km Estimated CO2 emissions reduction 1,190,173kgCO2 Carbon sequestered by trees 29,754 trees/year

 Moving forward, MGTC is enhancing its efforts to expand the national charging network with the potential collaboration partners with emphasis on delivering EV charging infrastructure to cater for different location types, use scenarios and increasing the number of charging network.
 This is envisaged to include faster and ultra-fast charging for newer, pure battery electric vehicles entering the market.